mbloms/gossip/docs/projectplan.md

 Mikael Blomstrand (mbloms@kth.se), Filip Johansson (fij@kth.se)

 # Project Plan IK 2218 - The rumor protocol
-The rumor protocol is a decetralized peer-to-peer gossip protocol that spreads rumors from peer-to-peer in the network.
+The rumor protocol is a decentralized peer-to-peer gossip protocol that spreads rumors from peer-to-peer in the network.
 The idea is that it should be minimal and general purpose, rather than addressing a specific use.

 ## Functionality
 The Rumor Protocol should have the following functionality.